Pao-Li

 Pao-Li is currently an Associate Professor of Economics at Singapore

-and a Lee Kong Chian Fellow.
-She graduated
+Bureau of Finance and Economic Research (ABFER) and a Lee Kong Chian

-with a PhD in Economics from the University of Michigan.
-Pao-Li has published in renowned journals
+Economics from the University of Michigan.

-such as International Economic Review,
+Pao-Li has published in renowned journals such as International Economic Review, Journal of International Economics,

-Journal of International Economics, Journal of Development Economics, Management Science, Econometrics Journal, and Mathematical Social Sciences.
-She has also worked as a consultant for the
+Journal of Development Economics, Management Science, Econometrics Journal, and Mathematical Social Sciences.
+She has served on the

 She is a Taiwanese, married to a Japanese economist, with three